 Can My Child Be Treated?

-Your doctor may prescribe longterm anti-seizure medicine to give your child at home.
+Your doctor may prescribe long-term anti-seizure medicine to give your child at home.
 That’s more likely after a complex seizure.
 One dose of diazepam gel put into your child’s bottom usually stops the convulsions.
-This in an acute seizure medication to administer of seizure lasts greater than 5 minutes.
+This is an acute seizure medication to administer if seizure lasts greater than 5 minutes.
+Call 911 to get emergency medical help, too.

 Do Febrile Seizures Cause Other Problems?